IRS Forms

 • E‑file is required for Form 990‑PF, so use IRS‑authorized software, validate signatures, and keep acknowledgments.

-• The private foundation excise tax on net investment income is generally 1.39 percent.
+• The private foundation excise tax on net investment income is generally 1.39 percent, now a single flat rate; the former 2 percent default and the 1 percent reduced rate were both repealed for tax years beginning after December 19, 2019.
 Plan estimated payments if needed.

 • Schedule B is usually public for private foundations, so handle contributor information with extra care.